 Unfortunately, when the next three Star Wars movies were released — The Phantom Menace (1999), Attack of the Clones (2002), and Revenge of the Sith (2005) — they felt like encyclopedic stories, designed to fill in all the gaps and provide a backstory, which they were and which they did – but they forgot the story part.
 The first two were tough to watch, much finishing a book you don't — avoiding the didn't-finish-the-book guilt.
 Revenge of the Sith had more story and character to it, and was fun to watch, although I'm not a big fan of Hayden Christensen as Anakin Skywalker.
 After those three, I was no longer enamored with Star Wars.
 Which was a bummer!

 I didn't go back and watch any of the first six episode for 10 years.
 Then, I watched Rogue One with my brother in 2016 and my Star Wars interest was piqued again.
 That said, I didn't go back and watch any of the first six movies, or the three follow-ups: The Force Awakens (2015), The Last Jedi (2017), and The Rise of Skywalker (2019).

-I've watched the the first three (i.e., Phantom Menace, Clone Attack, and Sith Revenge) and I ended up speed-watching the first two (the +10 second button comes in handy, although Apple TV gets a little ornery when you use it a lot).
+I've watched the first three (i.e., Phantom Menace, Clone Attack, and Sith Revenge) and I ended up speed-watching the first two (the +10 second button comes in handy, although Apple TV gets a little ornery when you use it a lot).
 Revenge of the Sith seemed more Star Wars-y and the plot moved quickly.
-With those three finished, it's on to the original three!
+These three films were mostly how I remembered them, staid and informational.